 WISE is a networking dinner and style show for female students with leading female professional engineers held during the Spring semester.
 WISE benefits LSU students by demonstrating how to dress appropriately at various events and provides an opportunity to network with women engineering professionals and build soft skills.
 WISE prepares these female students for successful professional image and presentation during interns, co-ops, and professional full-time positions.
 WISE is sponsored by Halliburton.

-Recruiting into Engineering High-Ability Multicultural Students (REHAMS) camp is for 10th–12th grade male and female students from all backgrounds to learn about various disciplines of engineering during a 5-day commuter camp.
-Students will be participating in LSU faculty-led engineering 101 sessions and will be guided by current LSU engineering students through a variety of engineering activities.
-Students will also learn from professional engineers during an Industry Panel session.
+Recruiting into Engineering High-Ability Multicultural Students (REHAMS) camp is for 10th–12th grade male and female students from all backgrounds who want to learn about various disciplines of engineering during a 7-day camp while residing on campus.
+Students will participate in LSU faculty-led Engineering 101 sessions and will be guided by current LSU engineering students through a variety of engineering activities.
+Students will also learn from professional engineers during an industry panel session.
 The highlight of this camp is the Design Project Competition, where students utilize the engineering design process to build a project while incorporating time, budget, aesthetics, and functionality.

-For Summer 2021 choose between a full-day commuter or companion virtual camp (live sessions).
+For Summer 2022, only the residential program is offered.
 Reduced fees are available with demonstrated need.
-These camps are supported by the generous funding from Shell.
+These camps are supported by generous funding from Shell and Reginald Chatman.

-For Summer 2021 choose between a full-day commuter or companion virtual camp (live sessions).
+For Summer 2022, only the residential program is offered.
 Reduced fees are available with demonstrated need.
-These camps are supported by the generous funding from Halliburton.
+These camps are supported by generous funding from Halliburton.

-The LSU Bridge to Engineering Excellence Program 2021 is an online summer program designed to help incoming LSU College of Engineering students review and prepare for differential and integral calculus.
-This program highlights calculus topics, such as inverse functions, logarithms, trigonometry, limits and continuity, differentiation, applications of differentiation, integration, and applications of integration.
+The LSU Bridge to Engineering Excellence (BEE) Program 2023 is an online summer program designed to help incoming LSU College of Engineering students review and prepare for differential and integral calculus.
+It highlights calculus topics, such as inverse functions, logarithms, trigonometry, limits and continuity, differentiation, applications of differentiation, integration, and applications of integration.
 The BEE Scholars program is taught online by university-based PhD mathematics faculty who have extensive experience in these fields.
 PRIDE Scholars students receive the benefits of:

 - Review and further development of algebra and pre-calculus topics.